-I was actually only introduced to the world of katsu curry when I tried the Tesco freefrom version and I was immediately sold!
+I was actually only introduced to the world of katsu curry when I tried the Tesco freefrom ready meal version and I was immediately sold!
 I love crispy chicken, so this along with curry sauce is pretty much a perfect dinner for me!
-My only issue was that I found the Tesco version a bit too spicy (I’m pathetic when it comes to spice!) so I decided to try making my own!
+My only issue was that I found the Tesco version a bit too spicy (I struggle a bit when it comes to spice – my tummy isn’t the biggest fan!) so I decided to try making my own!
+I was so impressed at how quick and easy this was!
+And uses up lots of stuff I’d have in the house anyway!
 This recipe serves 2.

 1 tbsp. oil

 1 onion (chopped)

 1 carrot (chopped)